nkdas/ems/README.md

     }
 }
 ```
 "For accountInfo data":
 accountLevel might have two values
 - "free" (Their top level account is of free type)
-- or "paid" (account can be of type business or enterprise etc...)
+- "paid" (account can be of type business or enterprise etc...)

 If the accountLevel is of type paid then there will be "ignoreUserPayment" in response
 "ignoreUserPayment" : it means, the user's payment ignored, this can be done by application admin only
 response values (1, 0)